 The size of the rechargeable hearing aids available across manufacturers are all very similar although the shape does vary slightly, with Unitron claiming that their Moxi Fit R is the smallest rechargeable aid currently on the market.

-Often you will find the price of rechargeable hearing aids (from other suppliers, not from us) compared to non rechargeable can be higher so it’s worth looking at this and weighing up the benefits to be had.
+You will usually find the price of rechargeable hearing aids compared to non rechargeable hearing aids is higher so it’s worth looking at this and weighing up the benefits to be had vs the extra cost of purchase.
 It is also important to check if the company you purchase from charges extra for the charging station which the hearing aids use to be charged or if this are included in with the price.
-You’ve guessed it, we don’t charge for the charging station….

-Currently Phonak Audeo B and Siemens Cellion Primax are available in a sealed rechargeable option whilst Unitron Tempus Moxi Fit R and Starkey Muse Micro R are available with an interchangeable rechargeable option.
+Currently Phonak Audeo B and Siemens Cellion Primax are available in a sealed rechargeable option whilst Unitron Tempus Moxi Fit R, Widex Beyond Z, Oticon OPN miniRITE R and Starkey Muse Micro R are available with an interchangeable rechargeable option.